Skullcandy Indy Fuel vs Indy ANC

 ANC

-The Indy Fuel earbuds support the three EQ modes and also Ambient Mode.
+The Indy Fuel earbuds support the three EQ modes and also the Ambient Mode.
 But again, you aren't going to get ANC with these.

 Battery